 6. Your job isn't done after your application is submitted

 If a case officer isn't completely sure about your application, they may request for an interview.
-In Vivian's experience, for partner visa applications lodged offshore, it's highly likely that the applicants will be interviewed.
+In Tony's experience, for partner visa applications lodged offshore, it's highly likely that the applicants will be interviewed.

 Applicants generally tend to think because their relationship is genuine, there is no need to prepare for the interview.
 What they don't realise is that case officers can be quite intimidating.
 They often ask very specific questions to test how well you know your relationship, as a form of checking the genuineness of your relationship.
 Many applicants get nervous and give inconsistent answers, which raises red flags.